pspacewoman/2D-Shooter-Game-In-Unity/README.md

 ---

 🚀 From Game Player to Game Developer.
 The only thing more fun than playing games is making them.

-I can make games.
+I can make 2D and 3D games, software, environment.

 ---
-Built From Scratch 👩🏻‍💻
+Built From Scratch👩🏻‍💻
 Added my own notes below for understanding the development process 📝

 <img width="300" alt="Thumbnail" src="https://github.com/user-attachments/assets/df2e954d-15af-4d20-b04a-c45353a0ea94" />